Unknown's avatar

 About Guy Rubinstein

-Guy Rubinstein is an S.J.D. candidate at Harvard Law School.
+Guy Rubinstein is a Clark Byse Fellow and S.J.D.
+Candidate at Harvard Law School.
 His research focuses on remedies for discrimination in the criminal justice system.
 Prior to his graduate studies at Harvard, Guy served for nearly two years as a Law Clerk and as a Senior Law Clerk for Justice Meni Mazuz of the Supreme Court of Israel.

 A Media Advisor-Client Privilege Would Be Inimical to Anticorruption in Israel